Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Should you want running suggestions that are more structured or formal, then consider Brian Dalek’s recommendations.

-“Once you have a week or so of running down at that easy pace, try adding 0.5 mile or 10 minutes to your original 2-3 mile runs during the week”, says Brian.
+“Once you have a week or so of running down at that easy pace, try adding 0.5 miles or 10 minutes to your original 2-3 mile runs during the week”, says Brian.

 Brian stresses that most dog trainers strongly recommend at least one, preferably two, rest days per week.
 However, walking is considered active recovery, so I’d recommend taking your Golden Retriever for a leisurely, fun walk on rest days to ensure you meet its daily exercise requirements.

-In the last section, I discuss dos and don’ts for running with your Golden Retriever.
+In the last section, I discuss the dos and don’ts of running with your Golden Retriever.
 Some of these tips may have been discussed earlier, but they are so important that it bears repeating.

 Dos and Don’ts for Running With Your Golden Retriever?